asdfljh/TeamFour/README.md

 # Misc

-1. This program is written in Python 2.X
+1. Notary program is written in Python 2.X

-2. The program has the function that imports keys but you should import private key by shell commands since python gnupg library doesn't support typing the passphrase when importing the private key.